fsantanna-uerj/serrapilheira/Submissao/final.md

 without compromising the functionalities of the applications.

-We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project (Goal 1).
+We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project.
 Last year, we submitted this idea to the main Brazilian scientific funding agency (*CNPq - Universal Call*), but did not receive the grant.
 The proposal is annexed as the file "cnpq-universal-18.pdf".